kyou00/TryHackMe/SQL_Injection/README.md

 	- ;

 ## Task 5: In-Band SQLi?
-Deploy the machine, then use the given commands in the task.
+Deploy the machine, then use the given commands by inserting it next to the last parameter.
 - This will give you the database, then use the next one
 ```
 0 UNION SELECT 1,2,database()